GamesCreed

 It feels a bit weird, to be honest, but not completely out of place in Halo lore.
 Yes, it is the first time there are some customization elements like those in the series, but they are seemingly incorporated and provide some depth to the classic gameplay.

-Halo Infinite Multiplayer is worth the mention.
-Although the Halo Infinite multiplayer beta was released a couple of weeks ago, the full version came with the game, and it’s proving to be already a fan favorite.
+Halo Infinite Multiplayer is worth mentioning.
+Although the Halo Infinite multiplayer beta was released a couple of weeks ago, the full version of the game came with it, and it’s already proving to be a fan favorite.
 In a market saturated by the battle royale mode, a classic FPS arena feels heaven-sent, a refreshing experience that builds upon the magic of its predecessors.
-The multiplayer feels like a renewed version of Halo 3, but with updated graphics and mechanics, taken directly from Halo 5 Guardians.
+The multiplayer feels like a renewed version of Halo 3, but with updated graphics and mechanics, taken directly from Halo 5: Guardians.

 Halo Infinite, PC, Review, Cortana, Gameplay, Screenshots, GamesCreed